This last year I hit a breaking point. I knew where I wanted to go, but I just could not get there.

 - Auto, Boat, & Camper

-Then, he prioritized each list using our faithful numbering and lettering system (I teach this method in my eBook, Planning 101: How to Be More Intentional with Your Time).
+Then, he prioritized each list using our faithful numbering and lettering system.

 We stopped after the first list because we got interrupted, but we’ll come back to it soon.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 I am also an affiliate of other affiliate programs for individual companies.
 You can see my full disclosure policy here.

 Choosing the right whiteboard for you comes down to what you need and the space you have available for mounting a whiteboard.

 We have five whiteboards (in various sizes) that we use on a regular basis in our home (3 of which are mounted).